qBraid/qBraid/README.md

 For the best experience, install the qBraid-SDK environment on [lab.qbraid.com](https://lab.qbraid.com).
 Login (or [create an account](https://account.qbraid.com)) and follow the steps to [install an environment](https://docs.qbraid.com/v2/lab/user-guide/environments#install-environment).
-Using the SDK on [qBraid Lab](https://docs.qbraid.com/v2/lab/user-guide/overview) means direct, pre-configured access to QPUs from IonQ, Oxford Quantum Circuits, QuEra, Rigetti, and IQM, as well as on-demand simulators from qBraid, AWS, IonQ, QuEra, and NEC.
+Using the SDK on [qBraid Lab](https://docs.qbraid.com/v2/lab/user-guide/overview) means direct, pre-configured access to QPUs from IonQ, AQT, QuEra, Rigetti, Pasqal, and IQM, as well as on-demand simulators from qBraid, AWS, IonQ, QuEra, Quantinuum, Rigetti, and Pasqal.
 See [qBraid Quantum Jobs](https://docs.qbraid.com/v2/lab/user-guide/quantum-jobs) and [pricing](https://docs.qbraid.com/v2/home/pricing) for more.

 ### Local install